Last Updated On: 04/01/2022 at 11:54

 Requirements for Entry into France from Malta

-Vaccinated travelers may choose to present proof of vaccination in lieu of a negative test certificate.
+Vaccinated passengers travelling from Malta to France are required to present proof of vaccination.
 The vaccine must be one which has been approved by the European Medical Agency (7 days after the second dose of Pfizer, Moderna or Astra Zeneca vaccines, or 4 weeks after a single dose of the Johnson & Johnson vaccine).
-If you have recovered from Covid-19, proof of vaccination 7 days after receiving a single dose of the vaccine is also accepted.
+Seven days must have elapsed after a booster ARNm dose (Moderna or Pfizer) after two shots of a vaccine on the WHO’s health emergencies list (Sinovac/Coronavac or Sinopharm/BBIB-PVeroCells).

-A certificate of recovery is also accepted upon presentation of a positive result of a Covid-19 test carried out more than 11 days but less than six months before your flight.
+Recovered passengers must present a certificate of recovery to confirm that they received a positive result following a Covid-19 test carried out more than 11 days but less than six months before their flight.

 You will not need to self-quarantine if you travel to France from Malta.